xlixli32/my-website/life/README.md

 permalink: /life/
 ---

-Just to share music, literature and movies that I like/dislike (A lot of them are probably old) and some other random stuff in life...
+Just to share music, literature and movies that I like/dislike (A lot of them are probably old) and some other random stuff in life.

 ## Music